 This is a great set of guidelines to begin working out loud yourself.
 If your goal is to spark interest in working out loud in others within the organization try these best practices as well:

 - Create a space for Working Out Loud.
 Now that you understand what Working Out Loud looks like, set your workplace with tools and programs that allow you to share different types of content (docs, photos, links, videos, etc.).
-This solution could include advanced search capabilities or have social networking features.
+This solution could include advanced search capabilities or social networking features.

 - Make it easy.
 Choose a solution that’s easy-to-use and includes mobile apps, browser extensions, email compatibility, single sign-on, and integrates with commonly used applications.